What is agammaglobulinemia in dogs?

 Hygiene measures and avoidance of sources of infection

-Nutrition and special nutritional supplements
+Nutrition and special dietary supplements

-Importance for dog owners
+Meaning for dog owners

 Important information for affected owners

-Emotional and psychological handling of the diagnosis
+Emotional and psychological coping with the diagnosis

 Research and new findings

-Latest research on agammaglobulinemia in dogs
+Latest research findings on agammaglobulinemia in dogs

 Future treatment approaches

-Frequently Asked Questions (FAQs)
+Frequently asked questions (FAQs)

-Can agammaglobulinemia in dogs be cured?
+Can agammaglobulinemia be cured in dogs?

 What symptoms are typical for agammaglobulinemia?